 While most breast augmentation surgeries are performed on women, some men can benefit from the procedure.
-Men with alternative lifestyles, including transsexuals, often pursue breast augmentation to improve their appearance and attain the bodies they desire.
+Transsexuals or non-binary individuals often pursue breast augmentation to improve their appearance and attain the bodies they desire.
 Breast augmentation increases the fullness and projection of the breasts and enhances a patient’s self-confidence.
 Good candidates for male-to-female top surgery are healthy adult non-smokers with realistic expectations.

 Male breast augmentation is very similar to the surgery performed on women.
 Anesthesia is administered and the surgeon will make an incision.
 The site of the incision will vary depending on a number of factors, including the type and size of the implant and your particular anatomy.
 The implant may be placed upon or beneath the pectoral muscle.
 Afterward, the incisions are sutured, and patients typically return home within a few hours.

 Breast augmentation is a major decision, so you should be certain before proceeding with the surgery.
 You should have the surgery to fulfill your own needs and desires, never to please someone else or attain an unreasonable ideal.
 Many prospective male patients find it helpful to wear a bra and breast forms for a year in order to see what the change would be like.
 Dr. Hunsicker also recommends hormone therapy for at least a year prior to surgery, so your body has ample time to adjust and change with a new hormonal balance in place.